 Effective April 2, 2018, the Company entered into a consulting agreement for a term of two years with Liberi Life Sciences Consultancy BV, located in The Netherlands, for consulting and advisory services with respect to sales and licensing, as well as the procurement of investors in China, Japan and South Korea (the "Consulting Agreement").
-The Consulting Agreement provided for the payment of a fixed, one-time retainer of EURO 15,000 (US \$18,348), which was paid on April 5, 2018, and 2.5% of the net payments received by the Company from sales of products or licensing activities arising directly and exclusively from leads generated by the advisor during the term of the Consulting Agreement, and any investors introduced to the Company by the advisor that results in an investment in the Company during the term of the Company recorded the payment of the retainer as a prepaid expense in the Company's condensed consolidated balance sheet.
-The Company is amortizing the retainer payment over the two-year life of the Consulting Agreement, as a result of which the Company recorded a charge to operations of \$2,294 during the three months and six months ended June 30, 2018.
-At June 30, 2018, the unamortized balance of the retainer payment was \$16,054, of which \$9,174 was classified as a current asset and \$6,880 was classified as a non-current asset at such date.
+The Consulting Agreement provided for the payment of a fixed, one-time retainer of EURO 15,000 (US \$18,348), which was paid on April 5, 2018, and 2.5% of the net payments received by the Company from sales of products or licensing activities arising directly and exclusively from leads generated by the advisor during the term of the Consulting Agreement, and any investors introduced to the Company by the advisor that results in an investment in the Company during the term of the Consulting Agreement.
+The Company recorded the payment of the retainer as a prepaid expense in the Company's condensed consolidated balance sheet.
+The Company is amortizing the retainer payment over the two-year life of the Consulting Agreement, as a result of which the Company recorded a charge to operations of \$2,294 and \$4,587 during the three months and nine months ended September 30, 2018.
+At September 30, 2018, the unamortized balance of the retainer payment was \$13,761, of which \$9,174 was classified as a current asset and \$4,587 was classified as a non-current asset in the Company's condensed consolidated balance sheet at such date.